Doron-L/PriceOfCall/README.md

 I threw classes 2, 8, 9, 10, 14, as they didn't seem relevant.
 Classes 3 and 4 were grouped as the non-picked up calls. the rest of the classes were grouped as the picked-up calls.
 The ratio between the calls that were not picked-up to the ones that were was about 2/1.

+## Cleaning the data

+The main cleaning challenge was to deal with many NaNs.
+One of the main reasons for having NaNs is the fact that Upcall started to collect information about the different features at different times.
+Thus, features that were started to be collected at later times have many NaNs.
+My strategy was to remove calls that have NaN's in any of the features that are relevant for the specific analysis.

 ## Exploratory Data Analysis

 I first looked at the country feature.
 There were calls to many different countries, but only the US and GB had more than 100 calls each.
 More specifically, there were ~300k and 400 calls to the US and GB, respectively.
 Since these calls are further divided to the many other features, I removed GB as well.